HCL-TECH-SOFTWARE/domino-keep-docs/docs/usingkeep/enablingadb.md

 ## The KEEP Schema

 defines what views, folders, document and agents can be accessed through the KEEP API.
-Access to documents is controlled by accessing their `Form` item and use the value to lookup access definitions, called `Mode` in KEEP's lingo that define the item names and properties accessible read- or writeable.
+Access to documents is controlled by accessing their `Form` item and use the value to lookup access definitions, called `Mode` in KEEP's lingo that define the item names and properties accessible read- or writable.

 Since the exact terminology is long winded and colloquially often no distinction is made between document/item and form/field, the short version is: The KEEP schema controls accesss to forms and fields.

 ![From DB to schema to scope](../assets/images/KeepSchemaToApp.png)

-While the AdminUI helps to generate a KEEP schema from an exisitng form, there no technical need for a form to be present, other than the possibility to open the Notes document in a Notes client too.
+While the AdminUI helps to generate a KEEP schema from an existing form, there no technical need for a form to be present, other than the possibility to open the Notes document in a Notes client too.
 Creating such a Schema requires direct post to the API.

 ## Schema components

-**Note** | Please refer to the OpenAPI sspecification running on your server.
+**Note** | Please refer to the OpenAPI specification running on your server.
 It is the definite guide for your deployed version.
 {: .alert .alert-danger}

-The high level entry contains a few properties and the collection of forms, views and agents made avaiable:
+The high level entry contains a few properties and the collection of forms, views and agents made available:

 ![High Level schema components](../assets/images/SchemaTopLevel.png)